Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Experiments

 \subsection{Performance Comparison in Multiple Games}

-In this part, we compare the performance of MRA with multi-task and meta-learning methods, including \textbf{EPC} \cite{Long*2020Evolutionary} and \textbf{$\text{RL}^2$} \cite{duan2016rl}.
-EPC learns policies from multiple training MGs with relational representations and evolutionary algorithms.
+In this part, we compare the performance of MRA with multi-task and meta-learning methods, including \textbf{EPC} \citep{long2020Evolutionary} and \textbf{$\text{RL}^2$} \citep{duan2016rl}.
+Specifically, EPC learns policies from multiple training MGs with relational representations and evolutionary algorithms.
 However, EPC \textit{refits} each training MG after obtaining effective policies in the previous training MG.
-On the contrary, MRA and $\text{RL}^2$ learn the transferable MG-common strategic knowledge and essence-capturing prior knowledge, respectively.
+On the contrary, MRA and $\text{RL}^2$ learn the generalizable strategic knowledge and essence-capturing prior knowledge, respectively.

-The curriculum learning EPC is implemented by initializing $3$ parallel sets of agents and mix-and-match the top $2$ sets to the successive MG.
-For $\text{RL}^2$, each trial contains a cycle of all the $\left|\mdp\right|$ MGs.
+The EPC algorithm, one of the curriculum learning approaches, is implemented by initializing $3$ parallel sets of agents and mix-and-match the top $2$ sets to the successive MG.
+For the meta-RL algorithm $\text{RL}^2$, each trial contains a cycle of all the $\lvert\mdp\rvert$ MGs.
 We also compare another MRA variant, \textbf{uni-MRA}, that samples $z$ from a uniform distribution.
-In the treasure collection task, the results are shown in Fig. \ref{fig:add}.
-In resource occupation environment with $8$ resources, the results are shown in Fig. \ref{fig:compare_fig}.
+In the treasure collection and resource occupation tasks, the results are shown in Figure \ref{fig:add}.

-Due to the discrepancy between effective policies in different MGs, the game-common strategic knowledge is not well exploited by EPC. $\text{RL}^2$ agents are also observed to perform poorly in some MGs, which verifies the benefits of \textit{explicitly} modeling the MG-common knowledge and MG-specific knowledge when population varies.
-Since no game-specific information is conditioned in uni-MRA, we observe that some MGs dominate the others.
+Due to the discrepancy between effective policies in different MGs, the game-common strategic knowledge is not well exploited by EPC. $\text{RL}^2$ agents are also observed to perform poorly in some MGs, which verifies the benefits of \textit{explicitly} modeling the game-common knowledge and game-specific knowledge when the number of agents varies.
+Since no game-specific information is conditioned in uni-MRA, we observe that some MGs dominate others.